AwkwaBlonde/AlmightyChica/README.md

 ![](https://komarev.com/ghpvc/?username=almightychica)
 ### Novice Testing specialist.
 Python Tamer
 I'm glad you checked out my profile.
-I'm learning to program, but most of all I'm testing different applications and looking for bugs.
+I'm learning to program 🐍, but most of all I'm testing different applications and looking for bugs🐛.
 I take part in the creation of useful software for users 🛠️.

 ### Few words about myself: